projecttacoma/fqm-execution/README.md

 #### Arguments

-- `measureBundle`: Bundle containing a FHIR Measure and its dependendent Libraries.
+- `measureBundle`: Bundle containing a FHIR Measure and its dependent Libraries.
 FHIR ValueSets may be included as well
 - `patientBundles`: Array of FHIR Bundles containing patient data
 - `options` (optional): Object of calculation options (see below)
 - `valueSetCache` (optional): Array of FHIR ValueSet resources to use for calculation